yackx/SoundCloud/README.md

 Notice that, for some reason, some titles cannot be downloaded, probably due to restriction set by the author or poster.

-The song will be downloaded to a folder named `mp3/playlist_title` under the current directory.
+The track will be downloaded to a folder named `mp3/playlist_title` under the current directory.

 ## Unit tests